ivanlei/airodump-iv/README.md

 VirtualBox VM
 =============
-A Ubuntu precise Vagrantfile is included in the project.  ``airoiv_config.sh`` prepares the precise image with the necessary dependencies to run airodump-iv
+A Ubuntu precise Vagrantfile is included in the project.
+It will use puppet standalone to configure a clean wifi test environment in VirtualBox that includes airocrack-ng (from unofficial apt repo), iw tools, wireless-tools, and the contents of this repo.

+After installing Vagrant and Virtualbox:
+* Boot the box:
+  * ``cd airodump-iv/Vagrant``
+  * ``vagrant up airoiv01``
+  * ``vagrant ssh airoiv01``
+* Let the box see a usb wifi adapter.
+From the host:
+  * ``vboxmanage list usbhost``  and find the UUID of the USB device
+  * ``vboxmanage list vms`` and find the UUID of the vm
+  * ``vboxmanager controlvm <UUID-of-vm> usbattach <UUID-of-usb-device>``

 Interesting TODOs
 =================
 * Implement channel hopping in a standards compliant manner
 * Fix curses mode display to not have quite so many bugs
-* Allow maximum support rate to exceed 54MB
 * Improve station display
 * Test with other wifi cards
 * Write unit tests